kcomain-wasteland/dpextras/readme.md

 # dpextras
 opinionated discord.py extension containing some utility functions for stuff

-This is my first module that I intend to release publicly.
-Constructive criticisms are welcome.
+Constructive criticisms are welcome :)

 Note that this module is not meant for public use and contain tailored features that I deem important to use in my bots.